 Wesfarmers has long been considered a leading blue chip stock for the average ASX share portfolio.
 Wesfarmers has quality assets such as Bunnings, Kmart and Officeworks and pays a consistent dividend to its shareholders.

-PLS share price
+BHP share price

 Share price valuation